devilmonastery/configloader/README.md

 # ConfigLoader

-A simple config loader that watches (and polls) a file on disk, reads and parses it when it changes, and makes the contents available to subscribers and readers.
+A simple config loader that watches (and polls) a YAML file on disk, reads and parses it when it changes, and makes the contents available to subscribers and readers.